 We know by now, that Jordan’s description was wrong.
 In 2009 Jackson’s autopsy was published and it reveals that the singer was uncircumcised.
 (Whether a coincidence or not, shortly after Jackson’s autopsy became public, the article about the Linden affidavit was deleted from the Smoking Gun website’s archives, where it was originally published in 2005, but you can still find it through Web Archive.)

 It’s been interesting to observe the evolution of the arguments by Jackson detractors about this issue.
 Before 2009 they confidently claimed, based on the Smoking Gun article, that “Jordan accurately described Jackson’s penis as circumcised”.
-When the autopsy refuted that, the argument changed to “an erect uncircumcised penis may look circumcised”.
+When the autopsy refuted that, the argument changed to “an erect uncircumcised penis may look circumcised” and, more recently, to “maybe Jackson’s foreskin was very short”.
 However, the allegations of Jordan Chandler describe not only one occasion of alleged molestation, but a very intense series of sexual contacts, seeing each other naked many times (including in the bath), many masturbation sessions in front of each other and also masturbating each other about ten times.
 Jordan’s uncle, Ray Chandler claims in his book, All That Glitters, that his nephew saw Jackson’s genitalia many times, “from every possible angle” [1; page 210].
 If the Chandler allegations were true, then Jordan certainly would have been able to tell that Jackson was uncircumcised, but he got the description wrong.
 So eventually detractors changed the argument to simply denying that Jordan ever said anything about the circumcision issue and while earlier they used the Smoking Gun article to support their argument for an accurate description, now they would rather forget its existence.

 For a supposed “perfect match” they sure had to change the argument a lot.